The Vanishing (1993), Director: George Sluizer, rated R for language, violence

 Plot Summary: On vacation, Jeff's girlfriend, Diane, mysteriously vanishes from a gas station without a trace.
 Three years later, still consumed by her disappearance, Jeff continues his relentless search, despite having entered a new relationship with Rita.
 This obsession eventually leads to a tense encounter with the disturbed individual responsible for Diane's abduction.

-Dad's Preview: Perhaps this film was too harsh for audiences.
+Dad's Preview: Perhaps this film was too much for audiences.
 It is disturbing.
 It's not about a monster, overgrown beast or supernatural being - chasing us through the night.
-It is a kidnapping of an innocent woman by a mentally deranged man, and he gets away with it.
-There's no trial or justice, just loss and never-ending grief.
+It is the kidnapping of an innocent woman by a mentally deranged man, and he gets away with it.
+There is no trial or justice, just loss, never-ending grief and the anguish of not knowing what happened.
 The actor's performances are great, and none better than Jeff Bridges as the abductor.
 His mannerisms honestly give you the willies.
-This film will be compared to the excellent 1988 Dutch film, of the same name, that inspired it, however I do prefer this version a little more.
+This film will always be compared to the excellent 1988 Dutch film, with the same name, that inspired it.

 Larry Brezner, Pieter Jan Brugge; 20th Century Fox